Core#

 By default, returns the

-parameter as is.
-Can be overridden to modify the final result beforeReplicableValue.explain()
+resultparameter as is.
+Can be overridden to modify the final result beforeReplicableValue.explain()returns it.- Return type:

 T